trinhc2/Location-Display/README.md

 Feel free to help out by editing the resources/Locations.json file.

 Note: This plugin is based on the [Runescape Region Grid](https://mejrs.github.io/osrs) therefore, some areas may not be 100% accurate.
+Big thanks to mejrs.